WeGoLook Independent Contractor Agreement (“Looker Agreement”)

 6. Termination of Individual Assignments.
 WGL may cancel any assignment at any time.
 If the assignment is cancelled before the Contractor has commenced travel directly to the site of the assignment, no payment of any kind shall be made to the Contractor.
 If the Contractor has made all necessary appointments with the seller or other contact party and has commenced travel directly to the site at which the field portion of the assignment is to be performed, the Contractor shall be paid one-half of the fee payable for a completed assignment.
 If the Contractor has already arrived at the site and completed the work to be performed there, the Contractor shall be paid two-thirds of the fee payable for a completed assignment.
 If the pictures and report have already been uploaded, the Contractor shall be paid in full.

 8. Termination and Survival.
-This agreement is for no definite period and either party may terminate this agreement by written notice to the other party.
+This Agreement is for no definite period and either party may terminate this Agreement by written notice to the other party.
 Such termination may be made with or without cause.
-Nothing in this agreement shall be construed to promise or guarantee that assignments, or any particular number thereof, will be offered to Contractor.
+Nothing in this Agreement shall be construed to promise or guarantee that assignments, or any particular number thereof, will be offered to Contractor.

 The following sections shall survive termination of this agreement: 3.
 Independent Contractor, 4.2 Consent to Release Name, 7.
 Delegation of Duties, Assignment of This Agreement, 8.
 Termination and Survival, 9.
 Compliance, 9.1 Business Ethics, 9.3 Taxes, 10.
 Indemnification, Hold Harmless, 10.1 Litigation, 10.2 Assumption of Risk, 10.3 Direct Damages for Security Breach, 10.4 Infringement Indemnification, 10.5 LIMITATION OF LIABILITY, 10.6 Dispute Resolution, 13.
 Confidential Information, 13.1 Security, 13.2 Off-Site Data Storage, 13.3 Copyright; Works Made for Hire; Assignment, 13.4 No Reverse Engineering, 14.
 Notices, 15.
 Governing Law; Venue, 16.
 Complete Agreement; Modifications, 17.
 Severability, 18.
 Captions, 19.
 Forbearance; Waiver; and all others which by their context require survivability in order to render the clear intent of their provisions meaningful and effective.

 9. Compliance.
-Contractor represents that it has complied with all federal, state, and local laws regarding business permits and licenses that may be required to carry out the work to be performed under this agreement.
+Contractor represents that it has complied with all federal, state, and local laws regarding business permits and licenses that may be required to carry out the work to be performed under this Agreement.

 9.1 Business Ethics.
 Contractor acknowledges and agrees that it will not offer any gratuities of any type, directly or indirectly, to any WGL employee, or WGL customer, or other person or members of their respective families, that may be deemed by others to influence the actions or decisions of the recipient.
 Even nominal gifts can be inappropriate if used in a way which creates the impression that a certain Contractor may be endorsed.
 Contractor further agrees to notify WGL if any WGL employee, or WGL customer, or other person, or a member of their families solicit or accept from Contractor any such gratuities, including but not limited to reduction or forgiveness of a deductible under an insurance policy.

 9.2 Use of Non-U.S. Resources.
-If Contractor or a subcontractor of Contractor desires to use non-U.S. resources to perform its responsibilities under this agreement, and if Contractor or such subcontractor will have access to WGL or WGL customer information or WGL or WGL customer data from an offshore facility, then Contractor must receive WGL’s prior written consent before use of such non-U.S. resources.
+If Contractor or a subcontractor of Contractor desires to use non-U.S. resources to perform its responsibilities under this Agreement, and if Contractor or such subcontractor will have access to WGL or WGL customer information or WGL or WGL customer data from an offshore facility, then Contractor must receive WGL’s prior written consent before use of such non-U.S. resources.

 10.1 Litigation.
-If Contractor becomes involved in any type of litigation in regards to the services being performed under this Agreement in any way, including any type of class action litigation, the Contractor agrees to notify WGL of such litigation in a timely manner.
+If Contractor becomes involved in any type of litigation in regard to the services being performed under this Agreement in any way, including any type of class action litigation, the Contractor agrees to notify WGL of such litigation in a timely manner.
 In such notification, Contractor agrees to provide WGL of the specifics of the litigation.
 Contractor acknowledges and agrees that this notification to WGL is for informational purposes only and does not transfer or eliminate the Contractor’s financial or legal responsibilities in regards to such litigation, including but not limited to any type of indemnification obligations under this Agreement.

 10.2 ASSUMPTION OF RISK.
 CONTRACTOR ACKNOWLEDGES AND ASSUMES THE RISK INHERENT IN ALL ASSIGNMENTS.
 CONTRACTOR AGREES THAT WGL IS UNDER NO DUTY OR OBLIGATION TO WARN CONTRACTOR OF DANGEROUS CONDITIONS, KNOWN OR UNKNOWN.
 CONTRACTOR AGREES TO ACCEPT AND COMPLETE ONLY THOSE ASSIGNMENTS THAT CONTRACTOR DEEMS SAFE TO ACCEPT AND COMPLETE.
 DURING THE COURSE OF PERFORMING ANY ASSIGNMENT, SHOULD CONTRACTOR FEEL DANGER OR FEEL UNSAFE IN ANY WAY, CONTRACTOR AGREES TO WITHDRAW OR RETREAT AND NOTIFY WGL IMMEDIATELY.